-Why is evaluation important to you, the training executive?
+Why is evaluation important to you, the learning executive?
 This article will attempt to answer this question from the point of view of someone who directs the training efforts for the entire enterprise.

 To support the training executive in this critical role, this article will discuss the strategic importance of evaluation, describe Kirkpatrick’s four levels of evaluation and define the components of an effective evaluation for each Kirkpatrick level.